- How exogenous ketones fit in ketosis

-Keto is short for the ketogenic diet, which is centered around lowering carbs, eating moderate amounts of protein, and fueling your body with healthy fats to achieve ketosis.
+Keto is short for the ketogenic diet, which is centered around lowering carbs, eating moderate to high amounts of protein, and fueling your body with healthy fats to achieve ketosis.

-Ketosis is a metabolic state where your body switches its primary fuel source to fat instead of glucose.
-This means when you’re truly in a state of nutritional ketosis, your body burns fat and starts producing more ketones.
+Ketosis is a metabolic state where your body switches its primary fuel source to fat instead of glucose and produces ketone bodies, which fuel your brain.
+This means when you’re truly in a state of nutritional ketosis, your body burns more fat and starts producing more ketones.

-Ketones are energy molecules your body uses just like glucose for fuel — only better.
-While the glucose roller coaster causes energy fluctuations throughout the day, ketones give you sustained energy and zero crashes.
+Ketones are energy molecules your body uses similarly to glucose for fuel — only better.
+While the glucose roller coaster causes energy fluctuations throughout the day, ketones provide your body and brain with sustained energy and zero crashes.

 These are known as endogenous ketones because they’re produced inside (endo-) your body.

-Exogenous ketones are ketones made outside of your body but they work the same way and have the same effect as endogenous ketones.
+Exogenous ketones are man-made ketones that you take in powder or capsule form, but they work the same way and have the same effect as endogenous ketones.

-So now you’re probably wondering why you would need to supplement with exogenous ketones if your body already makes endogenous ones.
+So now you’re probably wondering why you would need to supplement with exogenous ketones if your body already makes them.

-When you’re in ketosis, your body has officially switched gears and uses the ketones it produces and your stored fat for energy.
+When you’re in ketosis, your body has officially switched gears and uses your stored fat along with dietary fat and the ketones it produces for energy.